Nekroze/codeforthought/chapter/playground.rst

 if you come back in six months will it still make perfect sense?

 But we are getting ahead of ourselves a bit.
-We use the parenthesis in the last one example above because we want to divide 1 by 40.
-Whereas in the second example we are dividing 1 by 2 and then multiplying the result of that by 20.
+We use the parenthesis in the last example above because we want to divide 1 by the result of 2.0 multiplied by 20.
+Whereas in the second example we are dividing 1 by 2.0 and then multiplying the result of that by 20.

 Can I have a locker next to yours?
 ----------------------------------